-Improved search engine rankings are one of the key benefits of creating a sensitive Site interface.
+Improved search engine rankings are one of the key benefits of creating a responsive site interface.

-As one of the determiners of their rank in the search engine rankings, Google takes into account all website responsiveness.
+As one of the determiners of their rank in the search engine rankings, Google takes into account website’s responsiveness.

 This only means that it will immediately be put lower in the search engine rankings because the website is not responsive.

 A responsive website design enables users to have a good experience irrespective of the platform they are using.

 If your website users find that your website scales and reacts easily to size shifts and can navigate both menus and buttons, they will spend a lot of time on it.

 However, if they find it challenging to manage and are required to pinch and zoom material endlessly, they will not linger any longer.

 3. Better traffic